AlanCoding/awx-1/requirements/README.md

 are returned as dicts.
 Upgrading this library will require a refactor to accomidate this change.

+### pip and setuptools

+The offline installer needs to have functionality confirmed before upgrading these.

 ## Library Notes

 ### celery